Marten Post: Artistic career

 Marten started drawing and painting while still a child and later studied at the art colleges in Arnhem and Enschede.
 He flourished in the climate of the 1960s.
 During and after his student years he worked as a designer and performed his own work as a singer/songwriter, accompanying himself on a guitar.
 At the time he was also exhibiting paintings, pen and ink drawings and graphic work.

 After teaching art part-time for several years at the Menso Alting college in Hoogeveen, he settled in 1969 as a full-time artist in Holten, in Overijssel province.
 Besides painting, he carries out assignments in disciplines such as design, illustration and photography.
 During this period he taught evening classes at an adult education centre in Almelo.
 His educational aspirations were apparent in his studio where he started an experimental art group for children ages 6 to 9 years, involving their parents in the process.

 In 1972 he was offered the post of Head of Art at Atlantic College in South Wales, a founder college of the United World Colleges.
-The decision to accept this post turned out to be one of the most important of his life.
-It was an inspiring environment opening doors to 30 years of cooperation with young people aged from 16 to 18, from all the corners of the planet.
 His arrival coincided with the start of the 'Arts and Design’ examination program as part of the International Baccalaureate.
 His main ambition was to provide his students with structures that would give them the confidence to form a personal basis from which they could explore and develop their own individual talents.
 Many of his students are now spread around the world as artists in their own right, as painters, sculptors, filmmakers and architects.

 In 1980, Marten Post and his wife Reina were appointed ‘House Parents’ with responsibility for managing a student house with 48 young people in their care.
 They continued to fulfil this duty while Crown Prince Willem-Alexander of the Netherlands was studying at Atlantic College.